Ruth Bader Ginsburg Fast Facts

 November 26, 2014 - Undergoes a heart procedure to have a stent placed in her right coronary artery.

-February 20, 2016 - Justice Ginsburg attends the funeral of her High Court colleague, Justice Antonin Scalia at the Basilica of the National Shrine of the Immaculate Conception in Washington.
+February 20, 2016 - Attends the funeral of her High Court colleague, Justice Antonin Scalia at the Basilica of the National Shrine of the Immaculate Conception in Washington.
 Ginsburg was a longtime family friend of Justice Scalia, he once said they were an "odd couple" and he counted her as his "best buddy" on the bench.

 July 11, 2016 - Criticizes Donald Trump, calling the presumptive Republican presidential nominee a "faker."
 A few days later, she issues an apology and says the remarks were inappropriate for a judge to make.